OpenSpace/OpenSpace-Docs/index.md

 # OpenSpace User Guide

 You've arrived at the official documentation for [OpenSpace](https://openspaceproject.com).
+OpenSpace is an open-source, interactive data visualization software designed to visualize the entire known universe at all possible scales.

+::::::{grid} 1 1 2 2
+:::::{grid-item}

 {.glossary .index-list}
 [Getting Started](/getting-started/index)